DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 {% endraw %}
 {% endhighlight %}

-Now that we have all the routes and views setup, we need to set up the controllers for our application.
+Now that we have all the routes and views set up, we need to set up the controllers for our application.

 ### Setting Up Controllers

-From the terminal, run these commands to create the `RegisterController` and `AuthController` files.
+From the terminal, run these commands to create the `RegisterController` and `AuthController` files:

 ```bash
 ./ace make:controller Register